Static types won't save us from bad code

 But remember, we don’t just have type as a means to protect us from our own mistakes.
 We have other tools at our disposal.

-Testing is fundamental — Remember that “untested code is broken code”.
+Remember that untested code is broken code.
 Good test coverage can more than make up for the lack of static type safety with regards catching bugs.
-This post by Bob Martin suggests “You don’t need static type checking if you have 100% unit test coverage.”
+As Bob Martin says in this post, “You don’t need static type checking if you have 100% unit test coverage.”

 # Not